Public Health Licences & Notifiable Diseases

 Public Health Risk Activity Application Form

-A Place of Assembly or Specific Event Licence is required for anyone holding an outdoor event that will have 1000 people or more for a period of two hours or more.
-If you are planning a public event, you will need to apply for a Place of Assembly or Specific Event Licence.
+A Place of Assembly Licence is required for anyone holding an outdoor event that will have 1,000 people or more for a period of two hours or more.
+If you are planning a public event, you will need to apply for a Place of Assembly Licence.

 Event organisers are encouraged to implement the advice contained in Public Health Guidance - COVID-19 safety at events.
 For more information visit Business Tasmania Coronavirus Information.

-If you are planning an event where food will be provided or sold to members of the public, you will need to apply for Registration of a Temporary Food Business.
+If you are planning an event where food will be provided or sold to members of the public, all food vendors will require the relevant approvals under the Food Act 2003.
+For more information on food business approvals, click here.

 Notifiable diseases

-Notifiable diseases are diseases with a wide public health significance and are identified by the Director of Public Health.
+Under the Public Health Act 1997, the Director of Public Health defines notifiable diseases as diseases with a wide public health significance.
+Examples of such diseases include pertussis (whopping cough), hepatitis, meningococcal, measles and food-borne illnesses.
 Council's Environmental Health Officers work under the advice of the Director of Public Health to investigate possible sources and causes of these diseases and, where possible, carry out appropriate preventative action.

-Outbreaks of Measles, Whooping Cough and Meningococcal are examples of notifiable diseases.
-For more information, fact sheets and a complete list of notifiable diseases visit the Department of Health and Human Services
+For more information, fact sheets and a complete list of notifiable diseases visit Department of Health.